 Data scientists product managers and business analysts are all working together as one to create the Capital One machine learning business model canvas.
 This means we are delivering results faster together.
 We have a lot of internal customers who daydream and they think it would be so cool if they could just get us to build them whatever they want.
 So perhaps, all your companies are benefiting from these asks because on the market, there's a huge expectation of what's possible.
 However, a lot of times it's not possible.
 You talk to your data scientist about the pitch that you're bringing in or the use case and they invariably roll their eyes.
 That’s in fact what we're recruiting for - in addition to the PhD, you have to have a good eye roll.

-See talks like this in person at our next Data Science Salon: Applying AI and Machine Learning to Finance, Healthcare and Technology, in Miami, Florida.
+See talks like this in person at our next Data Science Salon: Applying AI and Machine Learning to Finance, Healthcare and Hospitality, in Miami, Florida.

 We have at least four job functions that work on each project.
 We have the column business analysts as well as product data scientists and technology specialists.
 We're all responsible for a different thing.
 Data scientists are responsible for whether it's plausible and product team is responsible for defining the success criteria.
 Whether they are data scientists or not, business analysts are responsible for the business value and the other teams can be relieved of that responsibility.
 Inherently, we all speak a very different language and because business talks dollars, product talks user experience and data scientists talk algorithms with zeroes and ones, I think 99% of the time there is a miscommunication and that's okay.